 Does the PSAT matter for college admissions?

-Depends on the school.
-Many are still test-optional, but a good SAT score can only help.
+It depends on the school.
+Many colleges are still test-optional in 2026, but a strong SAT score can help with admissions and is often used for merit scholarships.

 What’s harder: PSAT or SAT?